-There are certain words that can come to mind when one thinks of using cherry wood for cabinetry; Rich, elegant, dark, heavy, Victorian…and expensive!
+There are certain words that can come to mind when one thinks of using Cherry wood for cabinetry; Rich, elegant, dark, heavy, Victorian…and expensive!
 Way back in the day it was recognized as a quality and superior wood used in fine furniture, case goods, and cabinetry.
-More often than not, you could find cherry wood in the homes of the upper elite living in the city in large Victorian style mansions, with dark paneling on the walls, and ornate, grand staircases.
-Heavy moldings and casings were also prevalent, as well as other decorative details.
+More often than not, you could find Cherry wood in the homes of the upper elite living in the city in large, Victorian style mansions with dark paneling on the walls and ornate, grand staircases.
+Heavy moldings, casings and other decorative details were also prevalent.

-For many homeowners looking to build or remodel their homes, Cherry cabinets can be thought of as an outdated or even expensive option, but the truth of the matter is they are very much still “in”, most notably with today’s stain offerings that help to reduce the redness of the wood.
+For many homeowners looking to build or remodel their homes Cherry cabinets can be thought of as an outdated or even expensive option, but the truth is they are very much still “in,” most notably with today’s stain offerings that help to reduce the redness of the wood.
 It can also be affordable, especially when mixed with other finishes such as painted cabinets.

-Cherry wood accepts stains very easily, and because of that, we are able to offer the most finishes on cherry at Dura Supreme Cabinetry.
-(53 to be exact!)
-From the softness of our pale Coriander to the deep, dark tones of Cocoa Brown, you are sure to find a finish for any room needing cabinets.
-Our stains range from reds to browns to greys, which help to bring out the beauty of the grain, which cherry is often appreciated for, and it plays well in both traditional and contemporary designs as well as transitional which is ever popular.
+Cherry wood accepts stains very easily, and because of that we are able to offer the most finishes on Cherry at Dura Supreme Cabinetry – 53 to be exact!
+From the softness of our pale Coriander to the deep, dark tones of Onyx, you are sure to find a cabinetry finish for any room.
+Our stains range from reds to browns to greys and help to bring out the beauty of the grain, for which Cherry is often praised, and it plays well in designs ranging from traditional to contemporary.

-This traditional and stylish built-in bar featuring St. Augustine door and lots of decorative details makes one feel they have stepped into an Irish or London Pub.
+This traditional and stylish built-in bar featuring St. Augustine door and lots of decorative details makes one feel they have stepped into an Irish Pub.

-A beautiful traditional kitchen design featuring decorative enhancements like raised panel doors, crown molding and heavy turned posts.
-The stone fireplace and backsplash adds a rustic richness to the room.
-Mission stain with Charcoal Glaze applied to our Chapel Hill Classic door in Cherry.
+A beautiful traditional kitchen design featuring decorative enhancements like raised panel doors, crown molding, and heavy turned posts.
+The stone fireplace and backsplash add a rustic richness to the room.
+These Chapel Hill Classic doors in Cherry feature in our Mission stain with Charcoal Glaze.

-A bath featuring our Furniture Vanity Family Style 4 with Marley door in Cherry Cashew
+A bath featuring our Furniture Vanity Family Style 4 with Marley door in Cashew-stained Cherry

 This below kitchen shows off our Lauren door style with soft gray-brown tones of Heather finish on Cherry.
 It is warm yet very neutral.